Unboxed-Software/solana-course/content/required-memo.md

 # Summary

 - The `RequiredMemo` extension allows developers to mandate that all incoming transfers to a token account include a memo, facilitating enhanced transaction tracking and user identification.
-- The demonstration includes the creation of a token account that necessitates memos for all incoming transfers, alongside tests to verify the extension's functionality in enforcing memo inclusion for transactions.
+- The demonstration includes the creation of a token account that necessitates memos for all incoming transfers, alongside tests to verify the extension's functionality in enforcing and disabling memo inclusion for transactions.

 # Overview

 For certain applications, such as exchanges or financial services, tracking the purpose or origin of a transaction is crucial.
 The `RequiredMemo` extension empowers mint creators to require a memo for every incoming transfer to a token account.
 This requirement ensures that each transaction is accompanied by additional information, which can be used for compliance, auditing, or user-specific purposes.
-If the need for strict tracking diminishes, the requirement can be adjusted to make memos optional, offering flexibility in how transactions are handled and recorded.
+If the need for strict tracking is removed, the requirement can be adjusted to make memos optional, offering flexibility in how transactions are handled and recorded.

 ## Creating token with required memo